Skip to content

 A note to MrBeast…

 MrBeast, if you happen to be reading this and you really want to help: Immerse yourself in the community.
 Understand more about the disability experience.
-Explore the possibilities of access technology.
+Explore the possibilities of DisabilityTech.
 And embrace digital accessibility on your videos!
 You’ll be a lot better off.
 Because when you know better, you do better.

 SHARE THIS ARTICLE